37 Steady Level-Flight Operations

 • An explanation of the power curve and an in-flight example – check out this video.

-• Another video explaining the power curve of an airplane.
+• Another video explains the power curve of an airplane.

 • A good ERAU video from the flight school explaining the drag curves of an airplane.